-Our vision: Helping decision-makers from all over the world address tomorrow’s energy challenges.
+Our mission: Helping decision-makers from all over the world address tomorrow’s energy challenges.

-Ensuring the energy supply for the planet and its 9.2 billion inhabitants (2040 UN estimate) is the biggest challenge we will have to stand up to in the next decades.
-All over the world, people rightfully look forward to having guaranteed and accessible energy.
+Ensuring the electricity supply for the planet and its 9.7 billion inhabitants (2050 UN estimate) is the biggest challenge we will have to face in the next decades.
+All over the world, people rightfully look forward to having continued access to energy.

-In order to take up tomorrow’s energy challenges, the world’s first challenge is to train and educate its future nuclear workforce.
+In order to tackle tomorrow’s energy challenges, the world’s first obligation is to educate and train its nuclear workforce.